-Grade Level Minimum grade point average for graduation All other Associate's Degree Programs GPA 2.00 All major courses, and those general education and core courses identified in the catalog should be approved with a minimum grade of C. All other Bachelor's Degree Programs GPA 2.00 All major courses, and those general education and core courses identified in the catalog should be approved with a minimum grade of C.
+Grade Level Minimum grade point average for graduation Minimum grade needed to approve courses All other Associate's Degree Programs GPA 2.00 All major courses, and those general education and core courses identified in the catalog should be approved with a minimum grade of C. All other Bachelor's Degree Programs GPA 2.00 All major courses, and those general education and core courses identified in the catalog should be approved with a minimum grade of C.